ozanyldzgithuboffical/OzanYldzML/README.md

 1 **Machine Learning (ML)** is defined as the use algorithms and computational statistics to learn from data without being explicitly programmed.
 It is a subsection of the artificial intelligence domain within computer science.

+## Hierarhical Clustring
+- Hierarhical clustring is one of the clustring algorithm has two main approaches:
+1. **Agglomerative Clustring**
+2. **Divisive Clustring**

+- **Agglomerative Clustring** is bottom-up approach that every data point is a cluster and in each time after the distance calculation
+,the neighbour clusters are joined until a single cluster left.**Divisive Clustering** is the vice versa

+- Here distance calculation between clusters can be calculated in different ways:
+1.**By nearside closed clusters**
+2.**By farside clusters**
+3.**By average**
+4.**By ward using **WCSS**

+- Here distance can between data points can be calculated according to the K-means distance calculations such as **minkowski,euclidean** etc.

 ## Pruning
 - Pruning is a technique to reduce the true error of the classification.
 - To improve the quality of the classification and to avoid either over/underfitting sometimes we need pruning